-The insider advice on this page is from Wendy’s Trusted Travel Expert for Italy Villa Vacations, Mara Solomon of Homebase Abroad.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Large Italian Villas (4 or more bedrooms): Mara Solomon of Homebase Abroad.

 Where to Rent